mtthwn/typebeast/README.md

 # TypeBeast

+TypeBeast is a typing game for the ages!
+A modern take on a classic game, TypeBeast aims to bring an immersive and addictive typing game experience to help you take your typing to the next level.

 ## Getting Started

 Clone the repo and install the dependencies in the React server by running `yarn`.
 Then, install the api dependencies by running `npm install` in the typeserver directory.